bje-/evacs-blt/README.md

 `$ perl evacs-to-blt.pl Werriwa > Werriwa.blt`

-The files are expected to be found in the current directory.
+The EVACS files are expected to be found in the current directory.